Accreditation of the Mechanical Engineering Program

 The undergraduate program in Mechanical Engineering has a long history of educational policy developments and continuous improvement of the undergraduate learning experience.
 The educational objectives for our graduates and the student outcomes for our curriculum have been periodically evaluated through ABET, a non-governmental, peer-review process that ensures educational programs meet established standards of quality.

 In order to maintain accreditation status, engineering programs regularly assess and revise their educational objectives and student outcomes.
 The Mechanical Engineering undergraduate program has always been accredited, and our current Program Educational Objectives were adopted by the Department in 2006 and reaffirmed in 2010 as appropriate for our educational mission.
 The current Student Outcomes were adopted by the Department in 2010.

 Accreditation helps students and their parents choose quality college programs.
 It enables employers to recruit graduates they know are well-prepared and graduate admissions committees to identify students who come from strong undergraduate programs.
-Professional registration, licensure, and certification boards use accreditation to screen applicants.
+Professional registration, licensure, and certification boards use accreditations to screen applicants.
 Finally, accreditation gives colleges and universities a structured mechanism to assess, evaluate, and improve the quality of their programs.

 Mechanical Engineering Program Educational Objectives

 Graduates from the Mechanical Engineering undergraduate program will choose to use the knowledge and skills they have acquired during their undergraduate years to pursue a wide variety of career and life goals.
 We encourage this diversity of paths.

 Independent of whether our graduates choose to pursue a professional career, postgraduate education, or volunteer service in engineering or a different field, we expect that our graduates will achieve the following objectives within three to five years after graduation: